InterVarsity Christian Fellowship: Bible study

 Bible study has always been an important part of InterVarsity's campus ministry.
 InterVarsity staff worker Paul Byer is credited with developing the Manuscript Study method of inductive Bible study, a useful tool for inductive Bible studies.
 After graduating from the University of Southern California with a degree in architecture, Byer became one of the leading forces in InterVarsity, as both a campus staff worker and as the West Coast Regional Director, and was the developer of the Manuscript Study method.
 Through his innovative approach to Bible Study, extensive mentoring, and long tenure he helped shape the theology and culture of the entire movement.
 The Manuscript Study method continues to be used heavily by InterVarsity as one of many tools to help students investigate and learn from the teachings of the Bible.

 Other early staff members laid more of the foundation for InterVarsity's commitment to Bible study.
 Jane Hollingsworth learned inductive Bible study in seminary and in turn trained staff members in the 1940s.
 She wrote the first Bible study guide published by InterVarsity, Discovering the Gospel of Mark.
 In the 1960s, veteran staff member Barbara Boyd developed what became the Bible and Life Training Courses, experienced by decades of students.

 Missions

 InterVarsity, as a member movement, participates in the global student ministry network, the International Fellowship of Evangelical Students (IFES), by sending staff and recent graduates to work under the authority of local IFES staff in countries around the world.

 Training

 InterVarsity operates several training centers, Campus by the Sea, Catalina Island, CA; Toah Nipi, Rindge, NH; Cedar Campus, Cedarville, MI; Bear Trap Ranch, Colorado Springs, CO; and, until recently, Forest Springs, WI.
 These camps are used for weekend conferences during the school year, week-long training sessions at the beginning and end of summer break, and faculty and alumni retreats.

+Urbana

+InterVarsity hosts the Urbana conference in North America; the conference runs every three years and the 2025 event was held in Phoenix, Arizona.